roytanck/rt-plugin-report/README.txt

 Stable tag: 1.7
 License: GPLv3

-This is a fork of WordPress plugin that provides detailed information about currently installed plugins with more info.
+A WordPress plugin that provides detailed information about currently installed plugins.

 ##Plugin Report will allow you to: